Styles and Templates

 When working with RSVP, there are multiple emails, your user's might receive.
 This can be a Double-Opt-In confirmation email or an email, containing a magic link to log into the management page, where users can adjust their responses.

-You can link those templates to a style.
+You can link those templates to an RSVP form.

 Our default is created in a way that it fits all cases.